lamestation/lamestation.github.io/_posts/2016-06-01-redone-library-reference.md

 author: Brett Weir
 ---

-The SDK Library Reference has been redone is stellar style.
+The SDK Library Reference has been redone in stellar style.

 Some feedback I've gotten is that the current library reference leaves a lot to be desired.
 In fact, I went to go look up a command myself and couldn't find the answer